openbaton/docs/docs/autoscaling.md

 ```

 This AutoScalePolicy indicates an scaling-out operation of two new VNFC Instances if the averaged value of all measurement results of the metric `cpu load` is greater than the threshold of 0.7 (70%).
 This condition is checked every 30 seconds as defined via the period.
 Once the scaling-out is finished it starts a cooldown of 60 seconds.
-For this cooldown time further scaling requests are rejected by the AutoScaling System.
+For this cooldown time further scaling requests are rejected by the AutoScaling Engine.

 The following table describes the meanings of the parameters more in detail.